slelorrain/mr-data-converter/README.md

 - [Fix] data comprising one empty column with header outputs nothing
 - [Fix] wrong output when arriving after hitting Back button
 - [Fix] incorrect delimiter detection when set to Auto in some cases
+- [Fix] incorrect HTML output when first row is not the header

 ### Future plans